Prem19/AI-102/README.md

 ## Model Evaluation

-Precision : The ratio of successful entity recognitions to all attempted recognitions.
+**Precision** : The ratio of successful entity recognitions to all attempted recognitions.
 A high score means that as long as the entity is recognized, it's labeled correctly.

-Recall : The ratio of successful entity recognitions to the actual number of entities in the document.
+**Recall** : The ratio of successful entity recognitions to the actual number of entities in the document.
 A high score means it finds the entity or entities well, regardless of if it assigns them the right label

-F1 score: Combination of precision and recall providing a single scoring metric
+**F1 score**: Combination of precision and recall providing a single scoring metric

 ## How to interpret metrics